 BY DAVID KARAMARDIAN

-David Karamardian is a senior at Loyola High School in Los Angeles and the 2014 Asbarez intern.
+David Karamardian is a senior at Loyola High School in Los Angeles and the 2014 Asbarez summer intern.